 The history of the nation’s first black president, Nelson Mandela – known as the father of modern South Africa for peacefully ending the struggle against Apartheid and winning a 1993 Nobel Peace Prize for doing so – can be explored at Robben Island off Cape Town (where he was incarcerated for 27 years) and other sites around the country.

 Is South Africa good for solo travel?

-From Chapman’s Peak Drive on the glorious Atlantic Coast, campfires and canapés in the wilds of Kruger Park, the clubs and nightlife of Cape Town’s bustling V&A Waterfront, South Africa has a vast constellation of joys to tempt solo travellers – whether you live for wine-tasting (hello, Stellenbosch and Franschhoek) or whale watching is your thing (all eyes on Hermanus).
+From Chapman’s Peak Drive on the glorious Atlantic Coast, campfires and canapés in the wilds of Kruger Park, the clubs and nightlife of Cape Town’s bustling V&A Waterfront, South Africa has a vast constellation of joys to tempt solo travelers – whether you live for wine-tasting (hello, Stellenbosch and Franschhoek) or whale watching is your thing (all eyes on Hermanus).

-In fact, there are so many highlights, it’s wise to curate them with the help of group solo holidays to South Africa.
+In fact, there are so many highlights, it’s wise to curate them with the help of group solo trips to South Africa.
 With all the logistics arranged for you, including a symphony of bucket list moments, you can drink in the best of South Africa.
 Learn more about solo travel with Flash Pack.

 Best places to visit in South Africa

 What should you do on a solo trip to South Africa?
 Each destination here comes with its own distinct character.
 Head for coastal Cape Town for beautiful beaches, hip nightlife and iconic sights, including Table Mountain Aerial Cableway, Robben Island and the Cape Point Nature Reserve.
 Johannesburg, in South Africa’s northeast province, is known for its cutting edge culture, cafés and contemporary art scene, along with moving landmarks such as the Apartheid Museum, Constitution Hill and Mandela House in Soweto.